saikb1505/Candidate_management_system_v1/README.md

 # Resume Parser API

-A production-ready FastAPI application for parsing resumes using OpenAI, with JWT authentication, role-based access control, and background job processing.
+A production-ready FastAPI application for parsing resumes using OpenAI, with JWT authentication and role-based access control.

 ## Features